Sadew-Mishal/Travel_Srilanka/README.md

 - `assets/js/main.js` - home page JavaScript
 - `assets/images/` - all image files

-## PHP and MySQL setup

-1. Start Apache and MySQL using XAMPP.
-2. Import `database/schema.sql` into MySQL or phpMyAdmin.
-3. Check the database username/password and port in `backend/db.php`.
-4. Open the site through `http://localhost/...`, not by double-clicking the HTML file.

 ## Demo admin login

 - Email: `admin@gmail.com`
 - Password: `admin`

-The admin can log in from `login.html` or `admin-login.php`.

-Change this password before using the project outside a classroom/demo environment.